 Making your own Christmas window gel clings is super easy.
-They are even edible if you leave the glitter out.
-(But really, a small case of glitter-tummy never hurt anyone, right?)
+They are even edible if you leave the glitter out so that your youngest helpers can participate.

 *Please Note: I have had some readers say their gel clings were too wet or heavy and didn’t stick to the window.
 If this happens to you, simply leave your pan of gelatin out uncovered overnight and try again in the morning.
 If they are still too heavy, leave them again until the next day.
 Each day, water evaporates out of the gelatin, making it stickier and lighter and more likely to stick to your window!
 Also, they stick better to cold windows than to hot ones, so you may have more success putting them up in the morning when the windows are the coldest.

 I love how these Christmas window gel clings catch the rare rays of sunshine during the winter.
 They light up our front room with beautiful shapes and colors!

 Christmas Window Gel Clings Science